Maximizing Your Medicare

 When is your Medicare sign-up window?

-Your sign-up window is from 3 months before your birth month, when you turn 65, to 3 months later.
-It would be best if you enrolled in Medicare Part A and Part B during this sign-up window to avoid penalties.
-If you don’t register in time, you may have to pay the penalty for parts B and D. You can also enroll for Medicare during the Medicare Annual Election Period.
+Your Medicare sign-up window spans three months before your birth month when you turn 65 to three months later.
+Enrolling in Medicare Part A and Part B during this window is crucial to avoid penalties.
+Failing to register on time could lead to higher premiums for parts B and D. Remember, the Medicare Annual Election Period also offers another opportunity for enrollment.

 Do you want to learn more about Medicare?